-- 1. Manufacturers: Subject to compliance with requirements, provide products by one of the following: - Thomas & Betts Corporation. - Walker Systems, Inc.; Wiremold Company. b. - Wiremold Company; Electrical Sales Division. c.
+- 1. Manufacturers: Subject to compliance with requirements, provide products by one of the following or approved equal with the salient characteristics listed in 2.4 A - Thomas & Betts Corporation. - Walker Systems, Inc.; Wiremold Company. b. - Wiremold Company; Electrical Sales Division. c.